Northwestern League

-The Northwestern League was a sports league that operated in the Central United States during the early years of professional baseball for five seasons: 1879, 1883–1884, and 1886–1887.
-After the 1887 season, the league was replaced by the Western Association.
-A second Northwestern League, located in the Pacific Northwest, formed in 1905.
+The Northwestern League was a sports league that operated in the Central United States during the early years of professional baseball for six seasons: 1879, 1883–1884, 1886–1887, and 1891.
+After the 1887 season, the league was replaced by the Western Association, although the Northwestern League returned for its final season in 1891 as an independent baseball league.

 The Northwestern League of 1883–1884 is considered the first baseball "minor league", as it was party to the National Agreement of 1883, along with the National League and American Association, whereby the leagues agreed to honor each other's suspensions, expulsions, and player reserve clauses, and established territorial rights.

+An unrelated Northwestern League, located in the Pacific Northwest, later formed in 1905.

 Results by season

-The league operated for a total of five seasons, during a span of nine years.
+The league operated for a total of six seasons, during a span of 13 years.

 1879

 Four teams participated in the 1879 season, which ran from May 1 to July 7.